Updated April 25, 2018

 More recently, Australia’s The New Daily gained access to “previously unpublished data for firearms offences” and reported a surge in crime “including a massive 83 per cent increase in firearms offences in NSW between 2005/06 and 2014/15, and an even bigger jump in Victoria over the same period.”

 “Australians may be more at risk from gun crime than ever before with the country’s underground market for firearms ballooning in the past decade,” the report added. “[T]he national ban on semi-automatic weapons following the Port Arthur massacre had spawned criminal demand for handguns.”

-Read about this unintended consequence at USnews.com, which shows the picture at the top of this page:
+Read about this unintended consequence at USnews.com:

 Gun-control advocates are, I believe, imprudent to ignore all this.

 “A Cure for Mass Shootings Doesn’t Exist” -Reason Magazine

 (For the record, I do not like guns.
 I have never owned one.
 Never will (unless crime and home invasions start in my immediate area).
 But I certainly understand why families in high-crime areas keep them in their homes.
 They do so primarily for the same reason nations keep a military and defense weapons: fear of an invasion.
 Some years ago, my best friend, while living in a good area, bought a gun after a burglar entered his apartment as he slept.
 It happened twice, he said.
 Gun-ban advocates might want to spend a few nights in a high-crime area to feel the real fear, before telling residents, as even NAACP’s president Derrick Johnson tells them, they need to give up their guns.)